nexcess/puppet-r1soft/README.md

 ## Overview

-This module installs and configures the r1soft server backup agent.
+This module installs and configures the r1soft backup agent and the r1soft backup server.

 ## Module Description

-This module installs the r1soft server backup agent.
-It will install the r1soft yum repository, the kernel-devel pacakge, the cdp kernel module, install keys for r1soft backup servers, and start the r1soft agent.
+This module installs and configures the r1soft backup agent and the r1soft backup server.

+For the agent, it will install the r1soft yum repository, the kernel-devel pacakge, the cdp kernel module, install keys for r1soft backup servers, and start the r1soft agent.

+For the server, it will install the r1soft yum repository, manage the admin + password, manage the http and https port, and manage the max-memory setting.

 ## Usage